Surrounding environment of the New Testament

 Religious associations were organized around (A) a specific deity, (B) a family shrine, (C) an emperor of choice, (D) the community leader.

 Internet articles, which are embedded within the online syllabus.
+Additionally, a textbook is available in the Electronic Collection at no cost to the student.

 Ferguson, Everett.
 Backgrounds of Early Christianity.
 3rd ed.
 Eerdmans, 2003.
 672 pages. $29.40 ISBN: 978-0802822215